-Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized room or tube.
-Hyperbaric oxygen therapy is a well-established treatment for decompression sickness, a hazard of scuba diving.
+Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized environment.
+Hyperbaric oxygen therapy is a well-established treatment for decompression sickness, a potential risk of scuba diving.
 Other conditions treated with hyperbaric oxygen therapy include:

 Why it's done